rob-bl8ke/Az204-Containerization/Code/Scripts/ContainerInstances/Deploy and Teardown Container Instance.md

 Remove-AzContainerGroup -ResourceGroupName myResourceGroup -Name myContainerGroup
 ```

-## Create a Container Instance Group (Restart policy, CPU, memory, and environment variables)
+## Create two Container Instances (Restart policy, CPU, memory, and environment variables)

+> Note: To create a group (so that the instances can communicate) one has to deploy using either YAML or ARM templates

 ### Overview

 - Create a resource group.
 - Create a container.
-Give it a FQDN (exposed on port 80) and a restart policy.
-Request a CPU and memory of 1 GB respectively.
+Give it a FQDN (exposed on port 80 and port 443) and a restart policy.
+Request a single CPU and memory of 1 GB.
 - Create a container with environment variables

 > Although this exercise does successfully create a container group, unfortunately you can only see the properties of the other container, there is no way to interact with it as the two containers don't talk to each other and the word-count container is not exposed in any way.
 To view its environment variables one has to `az container show` it.